What are the main benefits of the Loddon Murray Community Leadership Program?

 How much does it cost?

-- Community Organisations, Volunteers & Self-funded individuals $1650 (including GST)
+- Community Organisations, Volunteers & Self-funded individuals $1815 (including GST) (An upfront participant commitment fee of $275 will be deducted from this amount)

-- Employer sponsored individuals must also pay a participant commitment fee *$ 220 (including GST)
+- Employer sponsored individuals must also personally pay a participant commitment fee *$ 275 (including GST)

 Your participation is valued at over $8000.
 LMCLP operates solely on the generosity of sponsors.